vivin/gradle-semantic-build-versioning/README.md

 1. It is not possible to use `promoteToRelease` when explicitly bumping a version-component.
 1. With the exception of `bumpComponent=pre-release`, all other version-component bumping-values can be used in conjunction with `newPreRelease`; this has the effect of bumping a version-component and adding a pre-release identifier at the same time to create a new pre-release version.
 1. It is not possible to modify the version in any manner if `HEAD` is at a commit that has been tagged to identify a particular version (and there are no uncommitted changes).
 This is because it would then be possible to push out an identical artifact with a different version-number and violate semantic-versioning rules.
 For example, assuming that the base version is `1.0.2`, it would be possible to check out tag `1.0.0`, bump the major version, and release it as `2.0.0`.
-For more information about tagging and checking out a tag, see [`tag`](#tag), [`tagAndPush`](#tagandpush), and [Checking out a tag](#checking-out-a-tag).
+For more information about tagging and checking out a tag, see [`tag`](#tag) and [Checking out a tag](#checking-out-a-tag).

 # Tasks

 ## `tag`

 This task will create a tag corresponding to the new version (with an optional prefix; see [`tagPrefix`](#tagprefix)).
 It is recommended to use this task along with the `release` task when creating a release. **You cannot tag a snapshot release; use pre-release identifiers instead**.
-Also note that you can use `tag` or `tagAndPush`, but not both at the same time.
-If you try to execute both, this task will be skipped.

-## `tagAndPush`

-This task will create a tag corresponding to the new version (with an optional prefix; see [`tagPrefix`](#tagprefix)) *and* push the created tag.
-It is recommended to use this task along with the `release` task when creating a release. **You cannot tag a snapshot release; use pre-release identifiers instead**.
-Also note that you can use `tagAndPush` or `tag`, but not both at the same time.
-If you try to execute both, the `tag` task will be skipped.
+If you specify the option `--push` to the task, the create tag will also get pushed automatically.

 ## `printVersion`